A little sparkle and shine for materials and promotional channels

 “Show” don’t tell.
 When possible, use images, stories from previous years, and personal testimonials and quotes.
 These are far more memorable than lengthy descriptions or explanations.
 Images have a place in every marketing channel, and they’re a must in today’s digital age.

 Communicate like it’s your child.
 What are the needs, questions, and concerns that your marketing materials and communications can address?
 You don’t have to communicate every detail every time you send a marketing piece out to the world.
 Instead, keep your communications short and compelling.
 Always include a link to your dedicated VBS web page (e.g., myparish.com/VBS) where they can learn more in every communication.
-Your VBS web page is the perfect place to organize all the details of your program and point parents to your online VBS registration and volunteer signups in My Own Church (find out more in VBS Tools to Jump Start Next Years Ministries).
+Your VBS web page is the perfect place to organize all the details of your program and point parents to your online VBS registration and volunteer signups in My Own Church.

 These communications are designed to convince your audience of the value of VBS.
 They will appeal to your kid audience, and address parents, as well.
 An email and/or mailer that includes testimonials or quotes, pictures, and basic information about this year’s program is perfect!